plouis35/QuickSpec/README.md

 # QuickSpec
-Quick-look spectra reduction &amp; calibration
+Quick-look spectra reduction &amp; calibration [!WARNING]
-:warning: it does not generate science-grade spectra - it is dedicated to spectroscopy introduction
+> :warning: it does not generate science-grade spectra - it is dedicated to spectroscopy introduction

-# Usage : please go to this youtube video
+## Usage : please go to this youtube video

 # Configuration file reference :